bmwas/rest_api/README.md

 pip install connexion --ignore-installed PyYAML

+12) Note: May need to install connextion with swagger ui ( if need be - see 12 below).

+pip install connexion[swagger-ui]

-12) Install a web server gateway interface (uWSGI) - This example only works with uWSGI ( other options include gunicorn etc).
+13) Install a web server gateway interface (uWSGI) - This example only works with uWSGI ( other options include gunicorn etc).

 conda config --add channels conda-forge

 conda install uwsgi

-13)Make sure you inset the following lines of code at the bottom of the main python/flask code (assumes function is called 'app')
+14)Make sure you inset the following lines of code at the bottom of the main python/flask code (assumes function is called 'app')

 app = connexion.App(__name__)